ramenguy99/xpg/ROADMAP.md

     - [x] Fine grained pipeline binding
         - [x] Custom index type
     - [x] blit and resolve cmds
+    - [ ] Finer grained descriptor API:
+        - [ ] Split layout from pool
+              Layout is used in 2 places
+                - when creating a VkPipelineLayout in pipeline creation
+                - when allocating descriptors from a pool with VkAllocateDescriptorSets
+        - [ ] Allow specifying stages that use the descriptor instead of just defaulting to ALL, (useful to prevent validation errors for imgui interop)
+        - [ ] Enable bindless by allowing last descriptor set to be variable size
+            - [ ] When creating layout need to give upper bound (leave to application to specify large number, potentially looking at device limits for that descriptor type)
+            - [ ] When allocating descriptor set need to specify how much to allocate with appended VkDescriptorSetVariableDescriptorCountAllocateInfo to VkDescriptorSetAllocateInfo.
 - [ ] Clean examples
     - [x] Headless graphics and compute
     - [x] Minimal